ubccpsc/310/project/AutoTest.md

 * If a test times out it will be 'skipped'.
 Your pass rate will be calculated as: ```pass / (pass + skip + fail)```.
 To be safe about not hitting this timeout, try and ensure no individual test takes more than 5 seconds to run locally in your personal test suite.

-* Autobot will run your code on all commits, regardless of if you call it.
+* Autobot will run your code on all pushes, regardless of if you call it.
 This means that you may get messages/emails about build failures even if you don't call the bot.
-Sometimes when the processing queue is long, you may get emails about old commits, this is fine and won't affect your most recent commits.
+Sometimes when the processing queue is long, you may get emails about old pushes, this is fine and won't affect your most recent work.

+* Autobot can only be called on the *last* commit in a push (e.g., if you make 5 commits and push only the most recent can be tested).
+As a note, every time you edit a file in the GitHub web interface it counts as a single pushed commit so making small changes there can be an easy way to create a new commit to invoke Autobot on.

 We will monitor test suite executions to ensure that our tests are correct; if we encounter a problem we will post to the class forum.